jackie-dai/Vault-of-Knowledge/Concurrency & Transactions I.md

 Def: Schedule S is conflict serializeable if:
 - S is conflict equivalent to some serial schedule
 - which implies that S is also Serializable

+A schedule is conflict-serializable if the dependency graph is acyclic